djaus2/Azure_IoT_Hub_Arduino_RPI_Pico_Telemetry/README.md

 # Azure IoT Hub Arduino Raspberry Pi Pico with Telemetry

-# Light Sensor CD SKETCH IS A WORK IN PROGRESS
+# Azure_IoT_Hub_RPI_Pico_LightSensor_WithCDM SKETCH is now largely complete,
 Have Direct Methods, CD Messages, Patches, Twins and Desired/Reported Properties.
 Refactoring all bar Messages into separate source files.
-2Do: One Sketch for all with this functioanlity as above
-     Then option in specific telemetry hardware.
+Has been separated into a source library that could be added to another Sketch

 ## About
 Adds some functioanlity, such as reading environment telemetry to [Azure/azure-sdk-for-c-arduino](https://github.com/Azure/azure-sdk-for-c-arduino) Rpi Pico example.
 This example has been added as a Pull Request to that repository which was pulled from the fork at [djaus2/azure-sdk-for-c-arduino](https://github.com/djaus2/azure-sdk-for-c-arduino).
 The first Sketch here (base) is that same proposed example Sketch and is in  ```examples/Azure_IoT_Hub_RPI_Pico``` in the djaus2 fork.
 (When merged in the origninal, it should be in the matching folder).